 Student Responsibilities and Policies When Utilizing a Real-Time Captionist

-These policies are intended to assist the Office for Disability Services, ODS, its service providers and registered students in the orderly and efficient operation of providing captioning services.
+These policies are intended to assist Student Disability Resources, SDR, its service providers and registered students in the orderly and efficient operation of providing captioning services.

 Every effort will be made to provide captionists for students who request these services.
-Students must have completed the appropriate forms and provided documentation of their disability to ODS.
+Students must have completed the appropriate forms and provided documentation of their disability to SDR.

 When requesting classroom accommodations, student responsibilities are to:

 - Meet with your Disability Specialist and obtain an accommodation letter every semester that you are requesting classroom accommodations.

 - Schedule a private meeting with the instructor, present the accommodation letter to the instructor, and discuss the accommodations stated in the letter.

 - Introduce the captionist to the professor/instructor on the first day of class and explain the role of the captionist.

 - Make arrangements with the instructor related to suggested accommodations (refer to accommodation letter).

 - Leave the meeting with an understanding of the arrangements.